 Everyone at DWT makes a difference, going the extra mile for a cause we are all passionate about.

 And we operate with professionalism and efficiency at the forefront of our minds.
-80p of every pound we spend is on direct delivery of our mission.
+We are registered with the Fundraising Regulator.

 As a charity, we have worked hard over the years to establish a broad income base, but our most important sources of income are membership, gifts in Wills, appeals and other donations from individuals.